parasol-aser/UFO/README.md

 #### run in Eclipse
 The bug detection tool can be easily used in Eclipse.
 Create an Eclispe workspace and import the project `ufo-predict`.
 Run `UFOMain.java`.
 See more information in the folder `ufo-predict`.

+## TODO and Future Work
+- Crash-free program tracing
+- We wish to eventually remove the offline file analysis step and predictively detect UAFs during run-time